Jheng-Yu-Chen/WEKA-tools/s3-warp-benchmark/README.md

 1. Starts Warp clients on a list of remote nodes using `tmux`
 2. Runs `put`, `get`, and `stat` operations across a defined object size set
 3. Logs results into a timestamped log file
-4. Performs a `warp list` operation, and cleanup all objects on the bucket.
+4. Performs a `warp list` operation, and cleanup all objects on the bucket
 5. Stops all remote Warp clients after benchmarking

 ## Configuration